April is Testicular Cancer Awareness month. And, the men’s health advocates of The Movember Foundation want guys to get to “Know Thy Nuts.”

 The Nuts & Bolts tool can even hook you up with a testicular cancer survivor to help guide you through your own treatment and recovery if you are diagnosed.

 The vast majority of guys won’t find something wrong with their testicles, The Movember Foundation notes.
 However, the campaign stresses it’s important for men to check down there regularly.
-According to their website, about 70 percent of men don’t regularly give themselves a feel down there to see if everything in order.
+According to their website, about 70 percent of men don’t regularly give themselves a feel down there to see if everything is in order.

 City Dads Group has regularly supported The Movember Foundation on its mission to make men more aware of health issues specific to their gender, such as prostate cancer, mental health issues and suicide.
 This includes its signature event: the November growing of mustaches to raise awareness and money for research.